oatmealandcoffee/CSCI15P4/readme.md

 * [fixed] User does not redirect correctly create->store->show
 	* redirect to action as opposed to route
 * [fixed] Position Edit page is not getting/using position data
-* Position index listing is incorrect after deleting a position
+* [fixed] Position index listing is incorrect after deleting a position
 	* last positions come back as invalid

 # Change History